 A few months ago, I read a recipe for a sweet chili sauce written by my talented blogger friend, Brian.
 (He blogs about his life in Hungary, and you simply must visit his blog to fully understand my infatuation with him and his wife.
 They are living the dream!)
 His ‘Forget Ketchup Break Out The Sweet Chili Sauce’ was just what I needed to make these wings extra special.

 Lastly, I did lower the heat level by using less dried chili flakes in my sauce.
 I’m a wimp when it comes to using too much heat!
-Let’s get to the recipe and please take some time to visit Brian and show him some Pretty Practical Pantry love.
-Cheers!
+I like a little bit, but I don’t want the intense heat to over power the flavour of the other ingredients in the sauce.
+You can add more or less, depending on how you like it.

-- 24 chicken wings, separated, tips removed and discarded
+- 12 whole chicken wings, parts separated, tips removed and discarded

 - 8 cloves garlic, minced